Asset & Income Protection to Help You Pay for Alzheimer’s Care

 - Burial plot and some related items.
 This applies to the applicant, spouse, and immediate family members.

-- Pre-paid Funeral Contract, as long as it is irrevocable.
+- Pre-paid Funeral Contract, if it is irrevocable.

 - Up to $1500 in face value of life insurance.
 If face value is greater than $1,500, the cash value is countable as a resource for payment.